Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Anatomy of the CIPT Borel Function

-The integration path ${\cal C}_t$ starts and ends at $t_-$ and $t_+$, respectively, and furthermore crosses the real axis at $t<t_0\bar u/p$.
-Because $\mbox{Re}(t_0)<0$, this means that for $\bar u>p$ the path can in general not connect the points $t_\mp$ in a straight line and must be deformed further into the negative real complex half plane -- as we have already mentioned in Sec.~\ref{sec:path} considering the path ${\cal C}_x$ in the complex $x$-plane.
+We are not aware of a closed analytic solution of the generic integral, but we can still discuss its analytic properties.
+The integration path ${\cal C}_t$, see Fig.~\ref{fig:t-contour}, starts and ends at $t_-$ and $t_+$, respectively, and furthermore crosses the real axis at $t<t_0\bar u/p$.
+Because $\mbox{Re}(t_0)<0$, this means that for $\bar u>p$ the path can in general not connect the points $t_\mp$ in a straight line and must be deformed further into the negative real complex half plane (dashed blue lines) -- as we have already mentioned in Sec.~\ref{sec:path} considering the path ${\cal C}_x$ in the complex $x$-plane.
 The expression shown in Eq.~(\ref{eq:BorelCIPT4}) also applies for a generic UV renormalon (where $p<0$).
 For a UV renormalon the path ${\cal C}_t$ crosses the real axis at $t<t_0\bar u/p$ too, but one can adopt a straight line between $t_-$ and $t_+$ because $\mbox{Re}(t_\pm)<0$ and $t_0\bar u/p>0$.

-It is straightforward to evaluate the ${\cal C}_t$ contour integrations in Eqs.~(\ref{eq:BorelCIPT2}) and (\ref{eq:BorelCIPT3}) numerically, but we are not aware of a general closed analytic solution.
-However, one can see that, due to the cut (or the pole for integer $\gamma$), the integral picks up a contribution $\simeq (-\frac{t_0 \bar u}{p})^{-2m\hat b_1+\gamma-\ell-1}\times e^{-2(\frac{m}{p})t_0\bar u}$.
-Interestingly, because $t_0$ is negative, we see that for IR renormalons and $m\ge p>0$ the Borel integral of Eq.~(\ref{eq:BorelCIPT3}) does not have anymore the exponential suppression that is be commonly expected within the canonical renormalon calculus.\footnote{We note that the fact that the Borel integral is not finite for $u\to +\infty$ does not invalidate the underlying perturbative series because the renormalon calculus for asymptotic series always involves some form of analytic continuation far away from the origin in the Borel plane.} The origin of the modified behavior is the polynomial weight factor $W(x)=(-x)^m$ which causes an enhancement when the contour of the invariant mass integration is deformed further into the negative real complex half plane.
+Even though we can evaluate the ${\cal C}_t$ contour integrations only numerically, one can see that, due to the cut (or the pole for integer $\gamma$), the integral picks up a contribution $\simeq (-\frac{t_0 \bar u}{p})^{-2m\hat b_1+\gamma-\ell-1}\times e^{-2(\frac{m}{p})t_0\bar u}$.
+Interestingly, because $t_0$ is negative, we see that for IR renormalons and $m\ge p>0$ the Borel integral of Eq.~(\ref{eq:BorelCIPT3}), which involves the additional factor of $e^{-\bar u/a_0}=e^{2 t_0 \bar u}$, does not have anymore the exponential suppression that is expected within the canonical renormalon calculus.
+The origin of the modified behavior is the monomial weight factor $W(x)=(-x)^m$ which causes an enhancement when the contour of the invariant mass integration is deformed further into the negative real complex half plane.
 Written in terms of the $t$ variable, this corresponds to the enhancement factor $e^{-2m t}$.
-For the large-$\beta_0$ approximation ($\hat b_1=0$, $\tilde g_\ell^{(2m)}=\delta_{\ell 0}$, $\gamma=1,2$), where we have